You’ve checked all the lists, your vacation is relaxing, and your child’s mobile phone gets lost or stolen. Are you prepared?

 Canceling any cards connected to your device will help prevent unauthorized payments.

-If you think you’ve just misplaced your phone, your card provider may offer the option to ‘freeze’ your card, temporarily blocking payments until you track it down.
+If you think you’ve just misplaced your phone, your card provider may offer to ‘freeze’ your card, temporarily blocking payments until you track it down.

 Keep your location on